 Learn How to Say No

 You are only one person, so stop telling everyone that you can handle all of the things they want you to.
-There are only 24 hours in the day, so use your time work for you – not against you.
+There are only 24 hours in the day, so use your time to work for yourself – not against you.
 When you can say no politely, you learn to value your time and spend it wisely on tasks that take your blog or website to the next level.

 The SMART Method